ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 length :: Either (Maybe Int) (Maybe String) -> Int
 ```

-So far, static typechecking doesn't require explicit types to be written using dynamic conditions as constraints to refine types.
+So far, static type checking doesn't require explicit types to be written using dynamic conditions as constraints to refine types.

 Flow simply analyzes a type's flow.